okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 six months' time.

 There are many different ways to make data available to others.
-The most natural in the Internet age being online publication.
+The most natural in the Internet age is online publication.
 There are many variations to this model.
 At its most basic, agencies make their data available via their websites and a central catalogue directs visitors to the appropriate source.
 However, there are alternatives.

-When :term:`connectivity` is limited or the size of the data are extremely large, distribution via other formats, can be warranted.
+When :term:`connectivity` is limited or the size of the data extremely large, distribution via other formats can be warranted.
 This section will also discuss alternatives, which can act to keep prices very low.

 Online methods